 Deanwood Rehabilitation & Wellness Center, located in Washington, DC, has been providing team based nursing care since 1984.
 Both short and long term care are provided on their 296 federally certified beds.
 With a staff of 420 caregivers, Deanwood serves a large Medicaid population in an economically disadvantaged part of the city.
 Occupational, Physical, and Speech Therapies are made available to residents, along with activities 7 days a week.
-Planned Launch in Summer 2017.
+Planned Launch in Fall 2017.

 Doctors Community Rehabilitation and Patient Care Center was established in 2015 as a unique collaboration between Genesis Healthcare, one of the nation’s largest post-acute care providers with more than 450 skilled nursing centers and assisted/senior living communities in 30 states nationwide, and Doctors Community Hospital—another Ceca Healthcare Partner.
 Located directly adjacent to the Hospital in Lanham, MD, Doctors Rehabilitation’s 180 staff members provide transitional, short, and long-term care to their 130 patient beds.
-Planned Launch in Summer 2017.
+Planned Launch in Fall 2017.

 The Future & Expansion